Orbital Focus - International Spaceflight Facts and Figures

 in space

-Communications satellite covering Asia-Pacific region, the Indian Ocean, Oceania, and the Pacific Islands.
+Communications satellite from Japan's JSAT Corporation, covering Asia-Pacific region, the Indian Ocean, Oceania, and the Pacific Islands.
 Expected location - 144° east.

 epoch (UTC)